openfl/www.openfl.org/learn/haxelib/tutorials/displaying-a-bitmap.md

 ## Adding an Image

 The first thing we will do is add an image.
-First, copy an image (PNG or JPG format) to the "Assets" folder of the project.
+First, copy an image file (PNG or JPG format) to the "Assets" folder of the project.
 We will be using [this image](https://raw.githubusercontent.com/openfl/openfl-samples/master/features/display/DisplayingABitmap/Assets/openfl.png), but you can download or copy any image you like.

 Open the "Source/Main.hx" file in the editor of your choice.
 It should look something like this: